selphiron/simra-visualization-web/README.md

 You can either execute `npm run serve` to compile and provide hot-reloading while developing or run `npm run build` to compile and manifest for production.

-Attention: If current npm versions cause problems.
+**Attention*:** If current npm versions cause problems.
 Set npm version to 12.13.0 .
 For switching npm version the nvm (Node Version Manager) can be used.